jordao76/rebalance/README.md

 # Order(action=Buy, instrument=ZAG, amount=Decimal('1500.00'))]
 ```

-The result are the necessary orders to rebalance `my_portfolio` with the `model_portfolio` as a model, where an order includes the desired action (Buy or Sell), the instrument (ETF) symbol and the dollar amount (with maximum precision, discrepancies may occur).
+The results are the necessary orders to rebalance `my_portfolio` with the `model_portfolio` as a model, where an order includes the desired action (Buy or Sell), the instrument (ETF) symbol and the dollar amount (with default precision and rounding rules, discrepancies may occur).